Rheem

 - Verify mode: Ensure the thermostat is set to 'Heat' and the setpoint is above room temperature.

-- Check configuration: In installer settings, confirm the system type (heat pump vs conventional) and heat stages are correct.
+- Check configuration: In installer settings, confirm the system type (heat pump vs. conventional) and heat stages are correct.

 - Measure 24V at W1: With a heat call active, measure between W1 and C at the indoor board.
-If no voltage, suspect thermostat or wiring.
+If no voltage, suspect the thermostat or wiring.

 - If voltage is present but no heat: The issue is in the furnace/air handler (limit switches, ignition, etc.) and should be diagnosed by a technician.